tpetricek/cv/data/publications.md

 * Cultures of Programming: The Development of Programming Concepts and Methodologies
   - authors: **Tomas Petricek**
   - year: 2025
-  - venue: 351 pages, Cambridge Unviersity Press (in press)
+  - venue: 351 pages, Cambridge Unviersity Press
-  - type: monograph
+  - type: monograph, interdisciplinary
+  - isbn: 9781009492379
   - comment: The book documents important episodes from the history of programming, interprets them using a novel conceptual framework and provides programmers, computer scientists and historians of computing with a comprehensive account of the history of programming.